 \section{Proposed Methods for State Estimation}

-In this section we propose new SE methods that significantly improve the standard methodology in \eqref{eq:WLSpolar}.
-First, we present a method that simplifies the problem and reduces its complexity, while obtaining an equal solution; then, we propose another method that significantly reduces the computation cost while achieving approximately the same accuracy.
+In this section we propose new SE methods that significantly improve the standard methodology for \eqref{eq:WLSpolar}.
+First, we present a method that simplifies the problem and reduces its complexity, while obtaining the same solution; then, we propose another method that significantly reduces the computation cost while achieving approximately the same accuracy.